Content marketing might seem all the rage. Just produce blog posts or eBooks and new customers will find you. Right? Well, not quite.

 Using Survey Data For Content Production

 For starters, you can have at least one original, data-rich report that you can pitch to various PR outlets.
-You build awareness and you build PR juice with the valuable inbound links to your site.
+You build awareness and PR juice with the valuable inbound links to your site.

 Of course, we would be remiss if we didn’t mention some inherent downsides of survey-based content.
 To begin with, you need ample sample sizes to create compelling content.
 This may be cost prohibitive or just not possible with niche audiences.
 Additionally, it assumes you know what questions to ask.
 If you’ve been in your space for a while, this isn’t a problem.
 But, if you’re in a new category or focusing on a new customer group, your newness may lead to asking the wrong types of questions.